February 5, 2021

-This is where the SEP IRA shines in comparison to a Traditional or Roth IRA, which only allow you to contribute up to $6,000 in 2019.
-With a SEP IRA, employers can contribute up to $56,000 or 25% of an employee’s compensation, whichever is less.
+This is where the SEP IRA shines in comparison to a Traditional or Roth IRA, which only allows you to contribute up to $6,000 in 2020 and 2021.
+With a SEP IRA, employers can contribute up to $57,000 in 2020 ($58,000 in 2021) or 25% of an employee’s compensation, whichever is less.
 Just remember that business owners have to contribute equal percentages to each employee’s account.

 The one drawback is that SEP IRAs do not allow “catch-up” contributions.
-Typically, catch-up contributions allow you to contribute more money once you turn 50 (an additional $1,000 for Roth and Traditional IRAs in 2019) since you’re likely closer to retirement.
+Typically, catch-up contributions allow you to contribute more money once you turn 50 (an additional $1,000 for Roth and Traditional IRAs in 2020 and 2021) since you’re likely closer to retirement.

 Generally, yes.
 This can get a little confusing though because a SEP IRA is technically just an individual retirement account that holds contributions under a SEP plan.

 Here’s the deal: Even though your employer must contribute to your SEP IRA, you may also be able to contribute.
 Alternatively, you could open up a separate Roth or Traditional IRA and contribute your own money that way.
-Just keep in mind that whatever individual contributions you make cannot exceed the total contribution limit for IRAs ($6,000 in 2019).
+Just keep in mind that whatever individual contributions you make cannot exceed the total contribution limit for IRAs ($6,000 in 2020 and 2021).